wethod/learning-center-source/content/finance/index.md

 1. Click on "Download data".

-2. Choose if you wan to download all data or just a list of requests belonging to a time range.
+2. Choose if you want to download all data or just a list of requests belonging to a time range.

 3. (Segment) Select the time range you want collect data from.